Abs3601/Landing-Page/README.md

 I have absolutely no idea how to line up the quote with the author like it's lined up in the image, I tried a lot of things but I just cant get it to work.

 I suppose it's fine as is now and then I'll go back to it later maybe.

+## Fourth commit - Making call to action section

+I made it.
+It's not very well made, it is absolutely not responsive at all.

+I know for a fact you can create stuff like this and make it responsive without a bunch of breakpoints, however, I can't seem to be able to do that yet.